-There are a number of different preservatives that are regularly added to food to increase the shelf-life, prevent browning and spoiling.
-Here’s what you need to know about preservatives like sulfites in food.
+There are a number of different preservatives that are added to food to increase the shelf-life, prevent browning and spoiling.
+Here’s everything you need to know about preservatives like sulfites in food.

 Why preservatives are used?

 The modern food industry owes a lot to the development of preservatives.
-They are used in practically every type of packaged foods.
+They are used in practically every type of packaged food.
 There are a number of natural, organic preservatives, including:

 - Acids: (vinegar, vitamin C, citric acid)

 - Hops (the primary reason it is added to beer)

 However, there are also a number of chemical compounds that are added to food.
 The focus in this article is on sulfites, however, the information will also pertain to all chemical preservatives.